 Proving the Chain of Causation in a Wrongful Death Claim

-What Qualifies as Reasonable Care in a Personal Injury Claim?
+Establishing Reasonable Care in a Personal Injury Claim

 Reasonable care means a person acted in a manner that any other person may have acted under the same circumstances.
-For example, when a driver approaches a pedestrian in a crosswalk, the driver slows the vehicle to a stop.
-Reasonable drivers in these circumstances bring the vehicle to a stop until the pedestrian is safely out of the roadway.
+For example, when a driver approaches a pedestrian in a crosswalk, a reasonable driver slows the vehicle to a stop until the pedestrian is safely out of the roadway.

 An inattentive driver, distracted by a text message, who does not see the pedestrian in the crosswalk is not acting reasonably.
-In other words, texting while driving may be considered negligent behavior.
-In sum, texting while driving is negligent behavior because a reasonable person understands inattentively operating a motor vehicle is dangerous and irresponsible.
+In general, texting while driving is negligent behavior because a reasonable person understands inattentively operating a motor vehicle is dangerous and irresponsible.

 Connecting Negligence to Accident Injury in a Wrongful Death Lawsuit

-After establishing negligent behavior, a wrongful death attorney must show that behavior contributed to the death of your loved one.
-To continue with the same example, because the driver was texting, they didn’t see the pedestrian.
+After establishing negligent behavior, a wrongful death attorney must show the behavior contributed to the death of your loved one.
+To continue with the same example, because the driver was texting, they didn't see your family member walking.
 Instead of slowing the vehicle to a stop, they hit the pedestrian, causing their death.

-In this case, the driver’s negligent behavior caused the death of the pedestrian.
-In this situation, you may have a basis for a wrongful death lawsuit.
-If it cannot be shown that a person’s behavior caused the death, the person will not be held accountable.
+When the driver's negligent behavior caused the death of your loved one, you may have a basis for a wrongful death lawsuit.
+If it cannot be shown that a person's behavior caused the death, they will not be held accountable.

-To use a different example, a physician wouldn’t be liable for a patient’s death if after diagnosing the patient, they refused treatment.
-If the patient’s death was caused by cancer, the physician will not be liable.
-The patient chose to forego treatment, thus the doctor did not cause the patient’s death.
+To use a different example, a physician wouldn't be liable for a patient's death if, after diagnosing the patient, the patient refused treatment.
+If the patient's death was caused by non-treatment, the physician would not be liable.
+If the patient chose to forego treatment, the doctor did not cause the patient's death.
 In this case, there would be no basis for a wrongful death lawsuit.
-Finally, one must establish there were damages as a result of the death of a loved one.
+Finally, your lawyer must establish there were financial losses, or damages, as a result of the death of your loved one.

 Common Causes of Florida Wrongful Deaths